 The City of Las Vegas began using conventional equipment

 Additional Dome Coaches were purchased and added to the City of St. Louis.

 "In 1958, 6 more dome coaches arrived to equip the City of St. Louis.
 Built to ACF's design, Pullman-Standard completed them.
 Five of the cars were owned by UP, while a sixth was owned by the Wabash."
 (Welsh, Union Pacific's Streamliners, page 108)

 City of Portland routing was changed from North Platte direct to Cheyenne, to an indirect routing from North Platte to Denver by way of the Julesburg cutoff, then from Denver to Cheyenne.

 January 11, 1959

 The City of Denver and City of Portland were combined and operated via Denver.
 The combined train ran a Nos.
 111-112 between Chicago and Denver, and as Nos.
 105-106 between Denver and Portland.
-(Union Pacific Streamliners, page 153 and 515)
+(Ranks and Kratville, The Union Pacific Streamliners, page 153 and 515)